JustAlternate/My-EKS/notes.md

 After talking with my lead tech infra at iavize, i realized it was possible to use spot in a managed node group thanks to "launch template", so i added this step in the bonus section of my todo list.

+Talking to my lead tech infra also made me realized that AMP/AMG isnt the best options in terms of pricing and that most company because of that, prefer to host their own observability stack themselves and most particularly for prometheus and grafana

+From this point of view there is multiple way to get this monitoring stack up and running

+1) the statup way: put every thing in our EKS but make the monitoring stack on a different node group and its own namespace
+2) the scale up way: create a 2nd cluster to host the monitoring stack
+3) the giant tech enterprise way: use seperate cluster and a separate account

+To keep thing no too complicated i decided to go with option 1) (this is also what my company does btw)

+While setting up prometheus, grafana and loki, i decided to use the very good helm chart that is provided by the kube-prometheus-stack from the prometheus community
+I also needed to add an EKS addon for block storage (ebs csi), so i updated my iac.

+In order to allow grafana to access cloudwatch source, i setup oidc, which was basically the same config i used for the CI